 At balena.io (remote, 2014–2017), a startup focused on solving the IoT development and deployment complexities, I've done a lot of stuff: UI (Angular 1), back-end (Node.js, PostgreSQL), full-stack (a single codebase SDK delivered as Node.js module and as a UMD bundle), etc. I have also interviewed probably a hundred of people there (and we've hired some half a dozen of great engineers during that time).

-I've also worked as a consultant on the graphical games framework project (TypeScript, canvas) and as a Team Lead (another widgets project, React, Redux) at Skywind (office, 2017–2018), as a full-stack developer (React, Redux, Node.js, TypeScript) at Botpress (remote, 2017–2018), a startup dreaming of making developing chatbots as simple as the Wordpress-powered websites, and as a full-stack developer (React, Redux, Next.js, Node.js) for a European online casino company (2018–present time).
+I've also worked as a consultant on the graphical games framework project (TypeScript, canvas) and as a Team Lead (another widgets project, React, Redux) at Skywind (office, 2017–2018), as a full-stack developer (React, Redux, Node.js, TypeScript) at Botpress (remote, 2017–2018), a startup dreaming of making developing chatbots as simple as the Wordpress-powered websites, and as a full-stack developer (React, Redux, Next.js, Node.js) for a European online casino company (2018–2022).

 Since 2020 I also work with Toggl Hire for whom I create and review the technical interview questions on various topics (JS, TS, Node.js, React, Vue.js, git, HTML/CSS, SQL, algorithms, etc.)

 I have a formal CS education if you care about that kind of stuff.
 I own the Masters degree in Applied Math from the BSU (Minsk).